socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 The Soundcraft Notepad USB protocol
 ===================================

-This document describes the Soundcraft's Notepad series of mixers and how the USB protocol between the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work.
+This document describes the Soundcraft Notepad series of mixers and how the USB protocol between the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work.